Getting Started with Extensions

 Extensions are interactive web apps that run on a broadcaster’s channel, either overlaying the video or below it in panels.
 Extension developers can build experiences ranging from broadcaster/community tools, to data driven overlays, to interactive apps that let the audience play in the game.
 These experiences bring viewers and broadcasters together, creating new ways to interact on Twitch.

-Extensions installed and activated by a broadcaster are automatically visible to any viewer who goes to the broadcaster’s channel page using a desktop Web browser.
+Extensions installed and activated by a broadcaster are automatically visible to any viewer who goes to the broadcaster’s channel page using a desktop Web browser or mobile device.
 Viewers can see details about the extension and report an extension for bad behavior.

 Broadcasters can browse and install extensions on their Dashboard’s Extensions tab.
 They can find extensions, add/remove them on their channels, and activate/deactivate them.
 Installing an extension on a channel does not make it active on the channel page.
 To do that, after broadcasters install an extension, they configure it (if required by the developer), then activate it to make it visible to all viewers.